Sometimes being in a relationship can be so confusing!

 Being in love doesn’t have all these emotions.
 In fact, it has very few.

-It has happiness, sadness and occasional frustration.
+It has happiness, sadness, negative thoughts, and occasional frustration.
 That’s about it.
 Anxiety, insecurity, and all that goes out the window when you’re in love.
 The feelings are much more steady and comfortable.

 You’re also less concerned about yourself and more concerned about him and how he feels.